 The history of lavender goes back at least 2,500 years.
 It is native to the Mediterranean region and has been used in cooking and as an herbal cure since biblical times.

 In the modern language of love, Lavender means "devotion and undying love."
 It is no surprise that lavender has always been considered a herb of love since its delicious and romantic scent is adored by almost everyone.
 An increasingly popular modern tradition is to use dried lavender petals as wedding confetti.
-Lavender is an easy herb to grow, lending an herb garden both visual beauty and delightful scent.
+Lavender lends an herb garden both visual beauty and delightful scent.

 07 of 08